raspberrypilearning/fl-programming-robotics/course_info/fl-progrobot-w1-email.md

-Over the next three weeks, you'll build a robot buggy and program it to allow it to:
+Over the next three weeks, you will build a robot buggy and program it to allow it to:

 + move autonomously
 + avoid obstacles